PKU-Alignment/omnisafe/docs/source/index.rst

         Consistent and Inherited
         ^^^^^^^^^^^^^^^^^^^^^^^^
-        Our code has a complete logic system that allows you to understand the connection between each algorithm and the similarities together with differences.
+        Our code has a complete logic system that allows you to understand the connection between each algorithm.
         For example, if you understand the Policy Gradient algorithm, then you can learn the PPO algorithm by simply reading a new function and immediately grasping the code implementation of the PPO algorithm.

     .. grid-item-card::